“Without IT process management, there is no way to assure [cost-effective IT services]” – Casper van der Kolk

 Network Security Management

-You’re not going to be one of those security breach horror stories that fly by your Facebook feed once in a blue moon.
+You tell yourself that you’re not going to be one of those security breach horror stories that fly by your Facebook feed once in a blue moon.
 “There’s no way that a hacker could get past all of those layers of security!”
 You chuckle, sinking deeper into your leather armchair, watching your workfellows leave the office for the day.
 Yes, the office has a leather armchair now.

 Two months later you’ve lost your job because Jerry walked out of the office with a USB stick containing your network’s sensitive information.